apache/airflow/docs/apache-airflow/security/kerberos.rst

     # run ticket renewer
     airflow kerberos

-To support more advanced deployment models for using kerberos in an init fashion or sidecar fashion, you can specify the mode field in your config.yml, specify mode as either "init" or "sidecar".
+To support more advanced deployment models for using kerberos in an init fashion or sidecar fashion, you can specify the mode while running the ``airflow kerberos`` as either "daemon" or "one-time".

-* Sidecar: The airflow kerberos process will run forever
+* daemon: The airflow kerberos process will run forever
-* Init: The airflow kerberos will run once and exit.
-In case of failure the main container won't spin up.
+* one-time: The airflow kerberos will run once and exit.
+In case of failure the main task won't spin up.

 Hadoop
 ^^^^^^